The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Metal; Sub-genre tags: Thrash, Death, 80's

 I haven't listened to Metallica much these past few years.
-I had a run where I listened to them on a regular basis, but lately I have lost touch with the classic thrash metal band that was once the biggest band out there.
+I had a run where I listened to them on a regular basis, but lately, I have lost touch with the classic thrash metal band that was once the biggest band out there.
 So, with their new album, I wouldn't say I was really disappointed.
 I was simply unimpressed.
-I sat down and listened to the whole thing one day and found that after the first track I became less and less interested with what I was hearing.
+I sat down and listened to the whole thing one day and found that after the first track, I became less and less interested in what I was hearing.
 Some people hated Death Magnetic, while I found it acceptable despite the fact that the sound editing wasn't great.
 With Hardwired to Self-Destruct, I think the opposite problem is present where the album sounds good and clear, but the songs are less interesting.
-Metallica has long had an uphill struggle in trying to return to their roots that made them so popular to begin with.
+Metallica has long had an uphill struggle in trying to return to their roots which made them so popular to begin with.
 Hardwired... is yet another attempt at their return to form, but this has only further cemented that impossibility in my mind.
 There's some decent thrash here, but it's hampered by the band's desire to do too much in the wrong areas.
 Not to mention, it has some of the dumbest lyrics I've heard from Metallica in a while.

 There you have it!
 The various forms of entertainment that I covered here at DagonDogs.com for the year of 2016!
 Stay tuned for more videos, reviews, podcasts, and other crap in the new year!